A Brief History

 Fifth, finally, and most famously, in 1955, Rosa Parks, the celebrated civil rights pioneer, triggered the “Montgomery Bus Boycott” in Alabama by refusing to sit in the back of the bus as decreed by segregation laws of that time.
 She held her nerve even when threatened with arrest.
 She later recalled, “People always say that I didn’t give up my seat because I was tired, but that isn’t true.
 I was not tired physically, or no more tired than I usually was at the end of a working day.
 I was not old, although some people have an image of me as being old then.
 I was forty-two.
 No, the only tired I was, was tired of giving in.”
 For her courageous actions, she has been hailed as “the first lady of civil rights” and “the mother of the freedom movement”, while being labeled the fourth most influential woman in history.

 So there you have it: five groundbreaking events in civil rights history all of which happened on December 1st!
-Now, what will be the next milestone in civil rights to occur on that day?
+Question for students (and subscribers): Now, what will be the next milestone in civil rights to occur on that day?
 Perhaps some of our readers may be brave and noble enough to help bring about such changes!
+Please let us know in the comments section below this article.

 Most of the above events have been the subject of numerous scholarly works.
 For some good starting places, please consider our suggestions below to be preferably read in the order listed below: